HSIS007/shellsploit-framework/README.md

 Shellsploit let's you generate customized shellcodes, backdoors, injectors for various operating system.
 And let's you obfuscation every byte via encoders.

+"Please do not forget before use shellsploit is still BETA.And its not only about "shellcodes"."

 #Install/Uninstall
 -------------------